A complete guide to OCR Twenty First Century GCSE Chemistry

 2. Drill mole and concentration calculations

-Higher Tier students lose more marks on quantitative chemistry than on any other topic.
+Quantitative chemistry is a common mark-loss area at Higher Tier.
 Build a stack of 20 calculation questions, do them, mark them, and redo the ones you got wrong the next day.
 By exam day there should be no question type you have not seen before.

 3. Memorise the required tests

-Tests for ions and gases are guaranteed marks if you have them memorised.
+Tests for ions and gases come up reliably.
 Make flashcards for every cation, anion and gas test in the spec.
 Include the reagent, the observation, and any equations.
 Five minutes of recall a day for two weeks locks them in.

 4. Practise extended-response questions